nginx/unit-docs/source/howto/samples.rst

          $ cat config.json | curl -X PUT -d @- --unix-socket /path/to/control.unit.sock http://localhost/config/

       Congratulations!
-You have created your very first WebAssembly Component on Unit!
+You have created your very first WebAssembly component on Unit!
 Send a GET Request to your configured listener.

       .. code-block:: console